Comic Con Scotland: Celebrity panels

 Most, if not all, of the celebrity guests at Comic Con Scotland, appear on stage at some point throughout the course of the event, answering both host and fan questions alike.
 At the first Comic Con Scotland event held at the Edinburgh International Conference Centre, the panels took place in a side auditorium with tiered seating.
 As of the 2019 event, which was the first to take place in the new and much larger Royal Highland Centre venue, the stage is built in the main hall where anyone on the floor is free to attend the talks.

 Celebrity meet & greet experiences

-Some of the celebrity guests agree to a 30-minute meet & greet experience, this experience is at an additional cost to the entry ticket, is much more intimate than meeting a guest at a signing table or photograph area, and takes place in a room away from the main event.
+Some of the celebrity guests agree to a 30-minute meet and greet experience, this experience is at an additional cost to the entry ticket, is much more intimate than meeting a guest at a signing table or photograph area, and takes place in a room away from the main event.
 During the experience the celebrity or celebrities will chat and mingle with up to 30 fans at a time, away from the louder main event crowds, sharing conversation and taking selfie photographs as souvenirs.

 Photographs

-Comic Con Scotland includes a double professional photoshoot area where fans can have their photo taken with their favourite guest or guests before collecting them at the exit of the area.
+Comic Con Scotland includes a professional photoshoot area where fans can have their photo taken with their favourite guest or guests before collecting them at the exit of the area.
+Some headliner guests (such as Ewan McGregor in 2022 and The Vampire Diaries stars Paul Wesley and Ian Somerhalder in 2023), have their own exclusive area for photographs and autographs, this prevents queuing time and size issues and timeslots are issued for fans to be able to meet the guests.